 Fishkill Hook was a hamlet that existed in the old West Hook District in the southwestern-most corner of East Fishkill.

-Named for the large iron furnace, located on the Fishkill Creek near Dutchess County Route 29 / Carpenter Road, just south of Hopwell Hamlet, which manufactured pig iron taken from Sylvan Lake in Beekman.
+Named for the large iron furnace, located on the Fishkill Creek near Dutchess County Route 29 / Carpenter Road, northwest of the Hopewell Junction Hamlet, which manufactured pig iron taken from Sylvan Lake in Beekman.

 Fishkill Plains is located in the northeast portion of East Fishkill, along New York State Route 376 from the Sprout Creek to the intersection of Route 376 and Dutchess County Route 29/Hillside Lake Road.
 The Montfort family were early settlers in the vicinity of Fishkill Plains.
 Peter Montfort bought 370 acres of land here in 1735.
 His son, Peter, was a soldier in the Revolutionary War, and the family was active in the establishment of the Reformed Churches at Hackensack and Hopewell.